apiko-dev/amazon-ivs-react-native-broadcast/docs/api-documentation.md

 ⚠️ _Stopping the stream happens asynchronously while the SDK attempts to gracefully end the broadcast.
 Observe state changes to know when a new stream could be started._

 #### `swapCamera`
-🚧 DEPRECATED in favor of declarative way using [`cameraPosition`](./api-documentation.md#cameraposition) prop
+🚧 DEPRECATED in favor of declarative way using [`cameraPosition`](./api-documentation.md#cameraposition) prop.

-📌 Swap back camera to front camera and vice versa.
+Swap back camera to front camera and vice versa.

 | Type | Required | Platform |
 | :---: | :---: | :---: |